gmongaras/MetaU_Capstone/README.md

 - <b>Speical Features:</b>
   - Swiping left or right takes the user to the view to the left or right of the current view.
   - Clicking on a menu item takes the user to that view.

+### Settings
+- <b>Description:</b> Allows the user to change their profile picture, privacy settings, application settings, and delete their account.
+- <b>Features:</b>
+  1. Clicking on the user's profile picture pops up a window allowing the user to upload an image from their device to change their profile picture.
+  2. The user can change their privacy/user settings:
+     - User's can set whether they are allowing other users to friend them.
+Turning this off does not allow any other users to make new friend requests to the current user.
+     - User's can set whether they are allowing friends to see their fortunes or not.
+Setting this off hides all fortunes when <b>friends</b> are viewing the current user's profile.
+This setting does not effect other users.
+     - User's can set whether they are allowing other users to see their fortune or not.
+Setting this off hides all fortunes when <b>other users</b> are viewing the current user's profile.
+This setting does not effect friends.
+     - User's can set whether they are allowing friends to see their map or not.
+Setting this off hides the map when <b>friends</b> go into the detailed view of one of the current user's fortunes.
+Note that if friends cannot view the current user's fortunes, this setting does not matter.
+This setting does not effect other users.
+     - User's can set whether they are allowing other users to see their map or not.
+Setting this off hides the map when <b>other users</b> go into the detailed view of one of the current user's fortunes.
+Note that if other users cannot view the current user's fortunes, this setting does not matter.
+This setting does not effect friends.
+  3. The user can change setting involving the app:
+     - The user can choose whether they want an AI to generate fortunes or if they want to pull from real fortunes when receiving a new fortune.
+Turning this switch on has the AI generate fortunes while turning this switch off pulls from a list of real fortunes.
+     - The user can choose whether they want push notifications from the app.
+If this switch is on, the user will receive a push notification 23 hours after opening a fortune cookie, but if the switch is off, the user will not receive this notification.
+     - If the user has not given the app location permission, the user can do so by clicking the "Give permission" button.
+If the user already gave location permission, this button does nothing.
+  4. The user can delete their account which unfriends the user from all other users and removes fortunes from this user.
+This deleting is permanent and the user has no way of getting their account back.
+  5. Pressing the back button sends the user back to their [profile](#profile---logged-in-user)